-Application : Departure Explanation on application of the practice Explanation for : Whilst the Company understands the value of producing an Integrated departure Report (that being as a concise communication about how an organisation's strategy, governance, performance, and prospects, in the context of its external environment, lead to the creation of value over the short, medium and long term), it is also cognisant of ensuring that any genuine integrated reporting journey would be premised on intent rather than an obligation to comply.
+Application : Departure Explanation on : application of the practice Explanation for : departure Whilst the Company understands the value of producing an Integrated Report (that being as a concise communication about how an organisation's strategy, governance, performance, and prospects, in the context of its external environment, lead to the creation of value over the short, medium and long term), it is also cognisant of ensuring that any genuine integrated reporting journey would be premised on intent rather than an obligation to comply.
 BAB's business is subject to a more complex array of external effects and influences than companies in most other industries.
 The Company believes that the best way to deal with this is to give as much thought to environmental, social, and governance factors as to operational and financial issues and manage the trade-offs between them; in other words, to manage the Company in an integrated manner.
 The Company believes that Integrated reporting is the most effective way to convey this to the industry's diverse stakeholders.
-Netwished and in a the phase group of the increase and to be analysed Notwithstanding the above, many other issues need to be resolved before moving towards integrated reporting.
+Notwithstanding the above, many other issues need to be resolved before moving towards integrated reporting.
 The Company needs to: Get the sustainability (non-financial information such as health, environmental, and community investment data) reporting to the same standard as the financial reporting.
 This will require a significant investment in human resources, in capturing technology, and databases to collate and analyse the data.
 Ensure that different sustainability data is measured in the same way in different regions and operations.
 Institute quarterly auditing by internal auditors and annual auditing by external auditors.
 Break down the barriers that exists between financial, operational, and sustainability reporting.
 The Company is working towards an integrated reporting journey.
 However, it will be a journey of proven value creation, for the Company and its shareholders.

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

-Measure The Board would continuously improve on the reporting in the annual report in creating value to the Company and shareholders.
-Timeframe : Ongoing review
+Measure The Board would continuously im report in creating value to the Con nprove on the reporting in the annual npany and shareholders.
+Timeframe Ongoing review